 Bettina Drummond is highly regarded in both the United States and Europe as a trainer and teacher in the French Classical system of riding.
 In 2018, she was named “Honorary Écuyer” of Saumur with the Cadre Noir at the French National School of Equitation in Saumur, France, making her one of only two Americans and one of only two women to receive the honor.

-Bettina spent 17 years in training with Master Oliveira, beginning at age seven.
+Bettina spent 17 years in training with Master Nuno Oliveira, beginning at age seven.
 She earned the coveted spurs awarded to instructors at 17, and was recognized as a master trainer at 21.
 She was also influenced and coached by some of Europe’s finest trainers, including General Durand, Ecuyer en Chef and Commandant of the French National Equestrian School in Samur, and Lieutenant Colonel Paolo Angioni of the Italian Cavalry.
-Based in Washington, CT, Bettina travels across the U.S. and to France to teach and train.
+Based in Washington, CT, Ms. Drummond travels across the U.S. and to France to teach and train.
 She can occasionally be found performing exhibitions with fabulous horses, many of which are her own Lusitanos.

 Bettina is a practicing Baucheriste trainer, following the tradition of the Oliveira, who achieved many of his phenomenal results by grafting the principles of Baucher onto a classical foundation.
 Like Oliveira, Bettina’s life-long focus has been on riding as art and she is well-known for her exhibitions of artistry on horseback.
 Her artistry has earned her the prestigious Action Maverick Award from the world-renowned Brooklyn-based STREB.
 During her the award ceremony, she astounded attendees with a musical performance around their dinner tables with the Lusitano stallion Que Macho.